British weather in July

 1852 A very hot month (18.7C CET).

-1868 38.1C (100.5F) was reported as being recorded at Tonbridge on the 22nd, although the screening was nonstandard and this temperature is now recognised as being far too high.
-The temperature was more likely actually around 36.5C (97-98F).
+1868 There was an exceptional heatwave this month, with the 22nd being particularly hot.
+38.1C (100.5F) was reported as being recorded at Tonbridge on the 22nd, although the screening was nonstandard and this temperature is now recognised as being far too high.
+The temperature was more likely actually around 36C (97F).
 A dry month, with no rain at all reported in parts of the Midlands.
+The heat and drought continued into August.

 1875 Serious flooding in the Midlands.